Upol-C-anupam/Cough-variant-diseases-prediction-with-ML/README.md

 the most effective, with a classification accuracy of 91%, despite the fact that previous studies have identified Support Vector Machine and Random Forest to be the most efficient models in these kind of classification tasks.

+I have also developed a web-view app intigrating with the best-performed ml model.